RiccardoBianc/QueryAGT/src/main/java/runner/README.md

 # Classes

-These files contains the implementation of the java part of the tool.
-In particular they contain the implementation of the java interface to SWI-Prolog.
+These classes implement the interpreter of the query language, which generates and executes the corresponding SWI-Prolog code.
-* ```TestRunner.java``` contains the class ```TestRunner``` containing the main
+* ```TestRunner.java```  contains the main method of the interpreter
-* ```CodeBuilder.java``` contains the implementation of the visitor of the syntax tree that translate the code from query language to SWI-Prolog code
+* ```CodeBuilder.java``` contains the implementation of the visitor of the syntax tree that translates the code from the query language to SWI-Prolog
-* ```Interpreter.java``` contains the implementation of the interpreter that execute the queries calling SWI-Prolog
+* ```Interpreter.java``` contains the implementation of the interpreter that execute the generated SWI-Prolog code